MoisesST/Introduction-to-Vue-3/README.md

 <br>

-In this project we will work with vue cli and you can follow this tutorial or check the official [documentation](https://cli.vuejs.org/guide/installation.html).
+In this project we will work with **Vue CLI** and you can follow this tutorial or check the official [documentation](https://cli.vuejs.org/guide/installation.html).

 <br>